 The second time around, we tried a different approach with the cams.
 Instead of case hardening the surface, blanks were turned from A2 air-hardening steel, and wrapped in stainless steel foil.
 They were then brought to 1745° in the heat treating oven.
 A small piece of paper was placed inside the foil with each blank.
 The paper would burn up and remove any oxygen trapped inside the foil.

 Success!
 Howell V-4 First Pop—March 16, 2010

 On March 16, 2010, we successfully completed our second Joe Martin Foundation shop project—the Howell V-4 IC engine.
-Watch a YouTube video documenting the first pop of the engine, along with the first extended run on March 17.
-Additionally, you can watch a short 30-second video of the engine running (*DJR).
+Watch a video below documenting the first pop of the engine, along with the first extended run on March 17.

 Congratulations to Tom Boyer and all those who helped for a fine job!
 The engine was put on display in the Craftsmanship Museum for some time following completion.
 Tom was happy to start it up for any visitor who wanted to see and hear the V-4 in action.
 The only remaining tasks were to make a throttle and advance linkage, and to build an attractive display base.